cloudon-one/.github/profile/README.md

 Below are links to code examples and diagrams of some of the projects that have been released.
 Enjoy!

-[AWS Multi-Account Landing Zone with Terragrunt and Terraform -  API, AI assistant and vision](https://github.com/cloudon-one/genai) - Example of complex AWS Landing Zone
+[AWS Multi-Account Landing Zone with Terragrunt and Terraform](https://github.com/cloudon-one/aws-terragrunt-configuration) - Example of complex AWS Landing Zone
 ![aws-terragrunt-lz](https://github.com/cloudon-one/aws-terragrunt-configuration/blob/main/aws/aws-landing-zone.png)

 [OpenAI applications samples -  API, AI assistant and vision](https://github.com/cloudon-one/genai) - list of OpenAI sample apps